dbakewel/netbots/README.md

 ## Running a Tournament

-There are three options available on the netbots server that are useful for tournaments.
+There are three options available on the NetBots server that are useful for tournaments.
 The first lets you change the number of games (**-games**) in the tournament.
-If robots have similar skills then playing more games will flush out which robot really is best.
+If robots have similar skills then playing more games will flush out which robot is best.

 The second option (**-stepsec**) allows you to speed up the NetBots server.
 Most modern computers can run NetBots 5 times faster (or more) than the default (0.05 sec/step or 20 steps/sec).
 The server will produce warnings if it can't keep up with the requested speed.
-If only a few of these warnings appear then it will not affect the game however if many warnings appear you should stop the server and reduce it's target speed.
+If only a few of these warnings appear then it will not affect the game.
+If many warnings appear you should stop the server and reduce it's target speed.

 The final option (**-stepmax**) changes the maximum steps in a game.
 If games are ending because steps runs out than increasing this will give robots more times to demonstrate their skills.